MONO-1223/AURAK-CENG432-EmbeddedSystemDesignLab/Lab 01 - Digital Logic Implemented on a Microcontroller/README.md

 </details>

-## Part 2: Green LED with Switch
+## Part 2:Controlling Blue LED with a Switch

 <img src="Photos/part2-2.gif" width="250" height="300" align="left">
 <img src="Photos/transparentpic.png" width="8" height="300" align="left">

-In the second part of the lab, we will program the green LED on our TIVA board to turn off when the built-in button is pressed.
-This will involve configuring the button as an input and the green LED as an output.
+In the second part of the lab, we will program the blue LED on our TIVA board to turn off when the built-in button is pressed.
+This will involve configuring the button as an input and the blue LED as an output.
 When the button is pressed, the microcontroller will detect the change in state and respond by turning off the LED immediately and consistently.

-For a better understanding of how the button and green LED are internally connected to the microcontroller, refer to the introduction section.
+For a better understanding of how the button and blue LED are internally connected to the microcontroller, refer to this [figure](Photos/ledschema.png).
 It explains the internal wiring, pull-up/down resistor configurations, and how the button press affects the logic level read by the microcontroller.
 This knowledge will help in correctly setting up the GPIO pins and writing efficient code for the task.

 To ensure reliable operation, we will also consider debouncing techniques to prevent unintended toggling caused by mechanical noise in the button, improving system stability, accuracy, and responsiveness.